 Number of members 5

 Politically Balanced Y/N N

 Quorum 3

 Procedure Rules applicable Council Procedure Rules (with the exception of Council Procedure Rules 1-4, 10, 14, 18.2, 20.1 and 22).
 Quasi-Judicial Meeting Rules apply.

 Terms of Reference To consider appeals against dismissal, grading and grievances by employees of the Council.

 Special provisions as to the Chair None

 Special provisions as to membership Only those Councillors who have undertaken appropriate training may sit on the Appeals Panel.
-The Chief Executive, in consultation with the Member Support Steering Group will determine the criteria to be met and will determine whether individual Councillors have met those criteria.
 Quasi-Judicial meetings training.